-file, a small text file containing metadata like the hash of the data, which you then commit to Git.
-However, the actual large data file is not stored in Git; it resides in DVC's cache (typically within your project's .dvc/cache
+DVC tracks data files and directories, creating a corresponding .dvc file for each.
+This small text file contains metadata, such as the hash of the data, and is committed to Git.
+The actual large data file, however, is not stored in Git; instead, it resides in DVC's cache (typically within your project's .dvc/cache directory).
+Git ignores these data files via the .gitignore file, which DVC automatically updates during initialization.

 At this point, the data exists only on your local machine.
 To share this data with collaborators or access it from different environments (like a cloud server for training), you need to upload it to a shared location, known as DVC remote storage.